 Unity began life in the Chapeltown area of Leeds working largely with the Black Caribbean community and then spread into the adjoining area of Harehills which has a large mixed Asian community.

 Unity quickly broadened its focus to tackle the full range of housing needs of the BME communities across the city as a whole, with the aim of extending housing choice and improving integration.
 By 1997, when a ten-year review was undertaken, Unity was providing nearly 700 newly built or refurbished homes in some of the most deprived areas of the city.

 In 2000 the association established a subsidiary company, now called Unity Enterprise.
 We are driven by offering both housing and business tenants a responsive and high level of customer service.

-During the past quarter century Unity has added nearly 1200 affordable homes to local housing stock.
+By 2021 Unity has added over 1300 affordable homes to local housing stock.
 We continue to be involved in regeneration and encourage enterprise to fuel the local economy.
 Our tenants play a growing role in everything we do.
 At Unity Housing Association it’s very much business as usual.
 We’re simply getting on with the job, as we look forward to the future – whilst celebrating our past.

 Today, Unity is a thriving organisation totally committed to building strong sustainable communities through the delivery of the very best housing, social and employment opportunities.

 1987 - Unity Housing Association is born

 Following a meeting at the Roscoe Church, Chapeltown – The decision Is made to establish Unity Housing Association.